 Section tests are designed to assess depth of knowledge of each section.
-All tests will be completed during normal class times, on Blackboard, in class.
-Students will have 1 hour to complete each test.
+All tests will be completed during normal class times.
 These typically include 20-30 multiple-choice and true/false questions, and each question is worth the same number of points.
-Four tests are worth 20-25 points each, totaling 70 points overall.
+Late tests will be penalized 10 percentage points for each late day.
+Three tests are worth 20 points each, totaling 60 points overall.

 The Final exam is designed to assess depth of knowledge of the final section in the course (it is not cumulative).
-It will be completed on Blackboard, in class.
-The exam is scheduled for a three-hour period at the end of the course and is worth 22 points.
+Late submissions will not be accepted without prior approval.
+The exam is scheduled for a three-hour period at the end of the course, and is worth 20 points.